Baker Sofa | House of Finn Juhl

 The Baker Sofa | Finn Juhl | 1951

-The bold and sculptural Baker Sofa, designed in 1951 with its two-piece backrest, marked Finn Juhl's American debut.
+Defined by its bold two-piece backrest, the Baker Sofa marked Finn Juhl’s American debut.
+Designed in 1951, it was part of a modern furniture collection Finn Juhl made for the Michigan-based manufacturer Hollis Baker in 1949, which later inspired the sofa’s name.
 The Baker Sofa is masterfully crafted with a wooden frame available in oak or walnut.
 The upholstery is all hand-sewn in textile or leather, and the cushion features springs to provide maximum comfort and durability.

 Hallingdal beskrivelse